 Because coffee grounds have so many interesting properties like staining, smelling great (but not to unwanted pests), and being slightly acidic, they can be an extremely versatile thing to have saved up.
-From getting rid of unwanted odors to helping you catch fish, used coffee grounds still have so much more to give.
+From getting rid of unwanted odors to helping you catch fish, spent coffee grounds still have so much more to give.
 Make sure you’re not missing out and read these 30 uses for used coffee grounds.

 1. Neutralize and Eliminate Odors